To provide skilled radio operators who can deliver reliable and effective radio communications for the El Cerrito and Kensington communities.

 At the area level

-- KARO-ECHO shall provide areas with reliable, two-way cross-area emergency communications
+- KARO-ECHO shall provide areas with reliable, two-way inter-area emergency communications

-- KARO-ECHO shall provide areas with reliable, two-way communications to the nearest relevant agency, fire station, and/or shelter.
+- KARO-ECHO shall provide areas with reliable, two-way communications to the nearest relevant agency and/or shelter.

 - KARO-ECHO shall coordinate with nearby cities and emergency communications organizations to establish primary and secondary frequencies that can be used with minimal chance of interference